 From an economical point of view, the value of information is constantly degrading.
 Information is cheap and not only it gets cheaper to be consumed, but it also gets cheaper and cheaper to be produced.

 On the other side, the value of action is keep getting higher and higher.
-The less you find a needed product on the market, the higher its price.
+The harder it gets to find a product or a service on the market, the higher its price.
 Action, any action you may be able to create, it’s now more rewarding than information.

 There is only one exception to this rule, and that is this very article.
 The information you got from it it’s very precious. 😉 Now go out there and DO something about it!